satish2419/Predicting-Airline-Customer-Satisfaction/README.md

 recall_score:  92.8%
 Accuracy_score: 94.4%

-Dependencies:
+**Dependencies:**
 The necessery python libraries are
-Pandas
+Pandas,
-Numpy
+Numpy,
 Matplotlib.
-sciket learn was used to import and run the model, Pre proicessing and evaluation of model by using metrics.
+Sciket learn was used to import and run the model, Pre proicessing and evaluation of model by using metrics.